-While this short review contains the essential information about discrete homotopy theory that we will need, it is by no means a comprehensive look at the topic.
-Here we refer the interested reader to \cite{bbdl} for more details and a category theoretic treatment of this material.
+While this review contains information about discrete homotopy theory that we need, it is not comprehensive.
+We refer the interested reader to \cite{bbdl} for more details and a category theoretic treatment of this material.